-The record book was thrown out of the window today when a teacher at a Bangkok school broke the all-time "Good morning" record before most decent folk were even out of bed.
+The record book was thrown well-and-truly out of the window today when a teacher at a Bangkok school broke the all-time "Good morning" record before most decent folk were even out of bed.

 Moys Kenwood, an English teacher at a local primary school, was forced to utter the redundant greeting a total of 1,747 times, despite the fact that the school has only 680 pupils on its roster.